Ladin language

-The precise extension of the Ladin language area is a subject of scholarly debate.
-A more narrow perspective includes only the dialects of the valleys around the Sella group, while wider definitions comprise the dialects of adjacent valleys in the Province of Belluno and even dialects spoken in the northwestern Trentino.
+The precise extent of the Ladin language area is a subject of scholarly debate.
+A narrower perspective includes only the dialects of the valleys around the Sella group, while wider definitions comprise the dialects of adjacent valleys in the Province of Belluno and even dialects spoken in the northwestern Trentino.

 A standard variety of Ladin (Ladin Dolomitan) has been developed by the Office for Ladin Language Planning as a common communication tool across the whole Ladin-speaking region.

 Geographic distribution

 Ladin is recognized as a minority language in 54 Italian municipalities belonging to the provinces of South Tyrol, Trentino and Belluno.
 It is not possible to assess the exact number of Ladin speakers, because only in the provinces of South Tyrol and Trentino are the inhabitants asked to identify their native language in the general census of the population, which takes place every 10 years.

 South Tyrol

 In the 2011 census, 20,548 inhabitants of South Tyrol declared Ladin as their native language.
 Ladin is an officially recognised language, taught in schools and used in public offices (in written as well as spoken forms).

 The following municipalities of South Tyrol have a majority of Ladin speakers: